Xinkai/TreeStyleTabCompanion.uc.js/README.md

 # TreeStyleTabCompanion.uc.js
-Firefox userChrome.js for hiding the native tab bar when TreeStyleTab is active
+A Firefox userChrome.js for hiding the native tab bar when a sidebar tab manager is active

 Screenshot
 ----------